 They produce several proprietary named Cabernet Sauvignon wines annually, along with one Sauvignon Blanc.
 Their 100% Estate Cabernet Sauvignon is made from multiple clones and their Sauvignon Blanc is sourced from a vineyard nearly across the street from their own vineyard.

 The 2012 Grade Cellars SEA-FOG Sauvignon Blanc is named for a chapter title in Robert Louis Stevenson’s book The Silverado Squatters.
-However, this name could also apply to the cooling influences originating from “sea fog” that often come through this part of the valley in the evenings from the nearby Chalk Hill Gap, a low point in the Mayacamas mountains that allows a coastal influence to often cool this part of the valley significantly during the summer evenings.
+However, this name could also apply to the cooling influences originating from “sea fog” that often passes through this part of the valley in the evenings from the nearby Chalk Hill Gap, a low point in the Mayacamas mountains that allows a coastal influence to often cool this part of the valley significantly during the summer evenings.
 Sauvignon Blanc is one of Brenda’s favorite varieties and after a few years of making only a Cabernet Sauvignon they realized they needed a companion white to add to their portfolio.
 They conducted initial research on this variety by tasting through some of the finest Sauvignon Blanc wines in Napa including Lail Vineyards as well abroad including the Bordeaux powerhouse, Chateau d’Yquem.

 And we tried their inaugural production, the 2004 The Grade Cellars Cabernet Sauvignon some 19 years post vintage.
 This rare bottling has held up remarkably well and still showed a noticeable freshness, liveliness and a long tasting textural grip.
 Those who say Napa wines do not age well would not be able to say that about this particular wine.